Published December 29, 2025 | Updated June 6, 2026

 Overlooking Hanscom Park, this Dutch Colonial home with Arts & Crafts influences in the Field Club Historic District was one of six houses built in the area of Center Street and 32nd Avenue by the Douglas Security Company in 1909.

-The Megeath family lived nearby on Marietta Place at 3317 S. 33rd Street, south of Center Street.
-That house was later donated to the Masonic Home for Boys (present-day Omaha Home for Boys).
-James G. Megeath of Virginia was returning home following the California Gold Rush when he passed through Omaha.
-Convinced of its growth potential, he settled in the fledgling town and amassed a fortune after developing portable warehouses used by the Union Pacific Railroad as it laid tracks west from Omaha.
+The Megeath family were among the first pioneers to settle in Omaha.
+It started with James G. Megeath.
+Born in Virginia in 1824, James was returning home following the California Gold Rush when he passed through Omaha.
+Convinced of its growth potential, he settled in the fledgling town in 1854 and amassed a fortune after developing portable warehouses used by the Union Pacific Railroad as it laid tracks west from Omaha and obtained significant real estate interests.
+He donated a portion of the land for the city’s oldest park, Hanscom Park, at 32nd and Woolworth Avenues.
+The park, however, was named after Andrew J. Hanscom, who contributed a larger portion of the land.

-The six-bedroom, four-bathroom home has been fully restored while preserving many of its key historic features, including original woodwork, hardwood floors, and fireplaces.
-Unique elements include a multi-level basement and a second-floor, two-bedroom space that can serve as an in-law suite with both interior and exterior access.
-Click the link to see its real estate listing: 1742 S 32nd Ave, Omaha, NE 68105 [Price Cut $40,000] | Zillow
+Windsor’s former six-bedroom, four-bathroom home has been fully restored while preserving many of its key historic features, including original woodwork, hardwood floors, and fireplaces.
+It also includes a multi-level basement and a flexible two-bedroom space on the second floor that can be used as an in-law suite with both interior and exterior access.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!